 - Massaged Kale Antipasto Salad

-- Quinoa and Kale Salad with Red Grapes, Walnuts and Lemon – Honey Dressing
+- Kale Quinoa Salad with Lemon – Honey Dressing

-- 2 bunches of kale, stems removed, washed and spun dry
+- 2 bunches kale - stems removed, washed and spun dry

 - 2 tablespoons extra-virgin olive oil